rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 ## Actionable verbs

-Method calls that take immediate effect in Azure use verbs as their names and are called from child collections.
+Child resource collection methods with verbs in their names take immediate action in Azure.
 These methods work synchronously in your code and will block execution in the current thread until completed.
+The one exception to this rule is `define()` when not followed by `create()` in a fluent chain to generate a `Creatable`.

 | Verb   |  Sample Usage |
 |--------|---------------|